-I am BACP registered psychotherapist completing my doctorate in counselling psychology at Regent's University.
+I am a counselling psychologist registered with HCPC and a UKCP and BACP registered psychotherapist.
 The way I work is primarily informed by existential philosophy alongside psychodynamic theory and cognitive behavioural (CBT) training.
 What this means is that I practice from a variety of clinical theories and evidence-based approaches that are used depending upon what a client brings to therapy.

 The existential approach, which I would describe as my clinical preference, concerns itself with how we each subjectively experience life.
 Conflicts can arise between how we might wish to be and how we are currently living or engaging with others.
 The work aims to explore how these conflicts of self or with others arise through exploring and challenging deep-rooted relational models.
 My approach is not to direct or offer solutions but to explore meaningful alternatives to current strategies.
 The approach posits there is no correct way to live life but one we are each subjectively comfortable to bear.
 I aim to support you in making sense of your life experiences and developing the autonomy and responsibility to change, if you so wish.